acri-st/DESP-AAS-Sandbox/README.md

 ### 📄 Microservices description

-#### 📦 What is the Storage?
+#### 📦 What is the Sandbox UI?

-The Storage service is a microservice that handles file storage and repository management.
-It provides the infrastructure and tools necessary for users to store, manage, and access files, Git repositories, and metadata associated with their projects.
+The sandbox UI is a web application that interfaces with the microservices that comprise the Sandbox ecosystem.
+It provides a user-friendly interface for testing, debugging, and interacting with various microservices in a controlled sandbox environment.
+The Sandbox UI also uses a common library that contains interfaces to services and styling.

+#### 📦 What is Project Management?

+Project Management is a microservice that serves as the central hub for managing projects.
+It provides a comprehensive interface for creating, organizing, and overseeing sandbox project.

-The Storage Management service handles:
+The Project Management UI enables users to:
-- **Git Repository Management** Creating, managing, and accessing Git repositories for project files
-- **File Storage** Storing and retrieving files with support for various formats and binary content
-- **Metadata Management** Handling thumbnails, avatars, and other metadata associated with assets
-- **Image Processing** Resizing, cropping, and optimizing images for thumbnails and avatars
-- **Content Delivery** Streaming file content and serving static assets
+- Create and configure new projects
+- Manage project settings and configurations
+- Monitor project status and resources
-- **Integration** Working with other microservices like Asset Management and Auth
+- Coordinate with other microservices (Auth, VM management, Storage)
+- Access project development environments and tools

 #### 📦 What is the VM Management?